As you can see they are printed as

 The lapsus by Blyth was emended in or before Salvadori (1891); this taxon was named for a Miss Calthrop and not as Peters (1937) wrote a Miss Calthorp.
 Use of this accurate emendation from 1891 to 1937, has been succeeded by over 50 years of use of calthorpae.
 Sibley & Monroe (1990) resurrected calthropae, but we judge that calthorpae must benefit from the rules on prevailing usage.

-Of a name: that usage of the name which is adopted by at least a substantial majority of
+usage, prevailing, n.
+Of a name: that usage of the name which is adopted by at least a substantial majority of the most recent authors concerned with the relevant taxon, irrespective of how long ago their work was published.

 15. Palæornis calthropæ [main heading] Palæornis calthrapæ Blyth 1849 [with 9 additional entries from 6 authors following] Palæornis calthropæ Kelaart 1852 [with approx. 26 additional entries from 18 authors following] Palæornis calthrapa Bp.
 1857 Palæornis calthropiæ Schlegel 1864Obviously, this sketch must not be interpreted to be any evalution of the "most recent authors concerned with this taxon", but I include it here for interest.